Methods to assist free flow of water

 Details about planned minor works of repair/refurbishment to ancillary structures and installations at watercourses shown by Area office.

-Proposed routine maintenance works of main, minor and urban watercourses by area for 2016/2017.
+Environmental Scoping of proposed routine maintenance works of main, minor and urban watercourses by area for 2017-18.

 Planning works that affect a watercourse